Woman who raced back into burning home to save animals dies in fire | NewsChannel 3-12

 Click here for updates on this story

-HOLLISTON, Massachusettes (WCVB) — A woman who raced back into her burning home to save animals died Tuesday after a fast-moving fire broke out in Holliston.
+HOLLISTON, Massachusetts (WCVB) — A woman who raced back into her burning home to save animals died Tuesday after a fast-moving fire broke out in Holliston.

 The fire started at midnight in the home on Winter Street.